Chart your course to visit one of the world’s most spectacular coastlines.

 Become a steward of a rising tide.

 The province announced Feb.
-12, it is developing a Visitor Experience Strategy for the Halifax Harbour islands, at a cost…
+12, it is investing $100,000 for the creation of a Visitor Experience Strategy for the Halifax…

 For Queen’s Marque construction updates and Floating Sea Bridge information, click here.
 Click here for a PDF copy of the current Construction Mitigation…